OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Creating Processes

 An average Linux system is always creating new processes.
-This is often called forking; the original parent process keeps running, while the new child process starts.
+This is often called **forking**; the original parent process **keeps running**, while the new child process starts.

-Often, rather than just a fork, one follows it with an exec, where the parent process terminates, and the child process inherits the process ID of the parent.
+Often, rather than just a fork, one follows it with an **exec**, where the parent process terminates, and the child process **inherits the process ID of the parent**.

 Take sshd daemon as an example: it is started when the init process executes the sshd init script, then the daemon process listens for ssh requests from remote users.When a request is received, sshd creates a new copy of itself to service the request.
 Each remote user gets their own copy of the sshd daemon running to service their remote login.
 The sshd process will start the login program to validate the remote user.
 If the authentication succeeds, the login process will fork off a shell (say bash) to interpret the user commands, and so on.

-systemd-based systems run a special process named kthreadd with pid=2 whose job is to adopt orphaned children, who will then show ppid=2.
+systemd-based systems run a special process named kthreadd with pid=2 whose job is to **adopt orphaned children**, who will then show ppid=2.

 What happens when a user executes a command in a command shell interpreter, such as bash?